neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

-### Map the story – Illustrate the core steps in the journey
+### 4. Map the story – Visualize the core steps in the journey
 - Lay out the essential sequence from start to completion.
 - Keep it broad—this is shaping logic, not UI.